pycom/pycom-esp-idf/components/nvs_flash/nvs_partition_generator/README.rst

 To use this utility in encryption mode, the following packages need to be installed:
     - cryptography package

-These dependencies is already captured by including these packages in `requirement.txt` in top level IDF directory.
+This dependency is already captured by including these packages in `requirement.txt` in top level IDF directory.

 CSV file format
 ---------------